 Multilateral mechanisms should not create new nuclear haves and have-nots.
 International interdependence is already a fact in the area of nuclear fuel supply, and it will be increasingly important, as most "national" fuel cycle programs have international elements.
-Therefore, for some countries, especially those with small-scale nuclear programs like Iran, it would be more efficient to rely on an international mechanism as a backup to fuel procurement through market mechanisms.
+Therefore. for some countries, especially those with small-scale nuclear programs like Iran, it would be more efficient to rely on an international mechanism as a backup to fuel procurement through market mechanisms.
 Multilateral approaches may provide an alternative measure for states to procure nuclear fuels.
-Furthermore, international interdependence would help ensure that "national" programs would not divert into military purposes, as interdependence could function as a mutual oversight mechcontrol over the Iranian nuclear program as a whole.
+Furthermore, international interdependence would help ensure that "national" programs would not divert into military purposes, as interdependence could function as a mutual oversight mechanism.

+The Iranian initiative to sell fuel can be used as a means of exercising indirect control over the Iranian nuclear program as a whole.
 Should a political decision to purchase Iranian fuel be made, for example, by European companies, the Iranian nuclear program could move from the political to the commercial level.
 A contract with a Western energy company would inevitably include obligations for Iran to allow IAEA control over the capacities of its factory.